 William H. Macy made his film debut in Somewhere in Time (1980).
-In 1991, he had a leading role on Homicide, which earned him good reviews and raised his profile in Hollywood.
+In 1991 he had a leading role on Homicide, which earned him good reviews and raised his profile in Hollywood.
 His career got an even bigger boost when he joined the cast of ER in 1994.
-In 1996, Macy landed a memorable role in Fargo, and a slew of other high-profile films followed.
-Beginning in 2011, the actor regularly earned Emmy and Golden Globe consideration for his leading role on Shameless.
+In 1996 Macy landed a memorable role in Fargo, and a slew of other high-profile films followed.
+Beginning in 2011, the actor regularly earned Emmy and Golden Globe considerations for his leading role on Shameless.

 Macy made his first film appearance in the romantic drama Somewhere in Time (1980) in a bit part.
 Living in New York, he had better luck in the theater.
 Macy landed roles in a number of off-Broadway shows.
 He also did voice-over and commercial work, and worked as an instructor with Mamet at New York University for a time.
 The two started the Atlantic Theater Company together in 1985, and Macy directed a number of the company's productions including Mamet's Radio: An Evening of Sketches and Anton Chekov's Three Sisters.

 In 1991 Macy had a leading role in the David Mamet film Homicide, which earned him good reviews and raised his profile in Hollywood.
 His career got an even bigger boost when he joined the cast of the medical drama ER in 1994.
 He played Dr. David Morgenstern, the head doctor of County General Hospital's emergency room.
 Leaving the hit show after the second season, Macy netted an Emmy Award nomination for a guest appearance he did on the series in 1997.